-In order to decide whether you have a hazardous waste, you must determine whether your waste has certain characteristics (40 CFR 261 Subpart C) or appears on one of several lists (40 CFR 261 Subpart D) found in the regulations.
-If your waste does not meet these criteria and is not a hazardous waste, please confirm it is not regulated as another type of waste to determine if it is appropriate to dispose of your waste down the sink or in regular trash.
+To decide whether you have a hazardous waste, you must determine whether your waste has certain characteristics (40 CFR 261 Subpart C) or appears on one of several lists (40 CFR 261 Subpart D) found in the regulations.
+If your waste does not meet these criteria, it is not a hazardous waste.
+Please confirm it is not regulated as another type of waste to determine if it is appropriate to dispose of your waste down the sink or in regular trash.
 Although some waste you generate may not be a hazardous waste, it still may be harmful or cause adverse effects to health, safety, or the environment; therefore, it may be necessary to manage it as another type of waste to minimize adverse effects or to comply with other regulations.

-A waste that meets any of the definitions or requirements below IS a Hazardous Waste.
+A waste that meets any of the definitions or requirements below IS a hazardous waste.
 Treatment of a waste so that this regulation does not apply is prohibited.
-It is a felony to treat hazardous waste without a Permit, and WVU has no Permits.
+It is a felony to treat hazardous waste without a permit, and WVU does not have permits to do so.

-5.2.2 Characteristic Waste (40 CFR 261 Subpart C)
+5.2.2 Characteristic Waste (40 CFR 261 Subpart C) (D-Listed Wastes)

-A. Ignitability - Wastes that exhibit the characteristic of ignitability.
-Also included are: Oxidizers: any chemical that may cause or enhance the combustion or other materials Solids: capable of causing fire through friction, absorption of moisture or spontaneous chemical changes and, when ignited, burns so vigorously and persistently that it creates a hazard.
-Liquids: exhibit a closed cup flashpoint less than 140°F (60°C).
-Gasses: ignitable or oxidizing compressed gas.
-(Examples) Sodium Nitrate, Acatage, Yulanes, Caseline, Petassium Permanganate.
+A. Ignitability (D001) - Wastes that exhibit the characteristic of ignitability:

+- Oxidizers: a substance such as a chlorate, permanganate, inorganic peroxide, or a nitrate, that yields oxygen ready to stimulate the combustion of organic matter. - Solids: capable of causing fire through friction, absorption of moisture or spontaneous chemical changes, and when ignited, burns so vigorously and persistently that it creates a hazard. - Liquids: exhibit a closed cup flashpoint less than 60°C (140°F). - Gases: ignitable or oxidizing compressed gas.
+(Examples: sodium nitrate, acetone, xylenes, gasoline, potassium permanganate, chlorine, methane)